🍂 Harvest big savings - Get up to 60% off on your first year with Paymo!

 Last modified date

-You have come to the right place if you’re looking for project management software.
-You’ll save hours of research by reading this guide, as I’ve already tested and compared all of these online project management software and tools.
+Are you looking for project management software?
+You’ll save hours of research by reading this guide, as I’ve already tested and compared all of these online project management software.
 Project management software will help you plan projects, assign tasks, track your work time, monitor progress, and ensure the project is done on time and within budget.

 Project management software has come a long way in the last few years.
 I thought it was about time for a detailed review of the modern software and tools designed to support how you plan, track, and monitor your projects.

-I scoured the market to come up with the top tools used in project management.
+I scoured the market for the top project management software.
 These products scale with you, let your team manage their projects how they want to, and have a user experience that isn’t horrible, especially if you’re working remotely.

 Most of the tools that made this list are suited for small and medium businesses, and there are trade-offs here and there.